-Background: Current investigations
+Background: current investigations

 Previous proceedings against Amazon

-The FCO's approach is in line with efforts by a number of national and international competition authorities in relation to the large digital companies.
-In this context, the competition authorities are also trying to ensure competition in the "digital world" to the best extent possible.
+The FCO's approach aligns with efforts by a number of national and international competition authorities in relation to large digital companies.
+In this context, the competition authorities are also trying to ensure competition in the digital world to the best extent possible.
 For example, the German legislature included special provisions for powerful platforms in the 10th amendment of the Competition Law (not yet in force).

 Amazon abandons price parity clauses for good

 Bundeskartellamt obtains far-reaching improvements in the terms of business for sellers on Amazon’s online marketplaces

 Sign up to our email digest